lcase28/pscfFieldGen/README.md

-# PSCF Particle Phase Field Generator
+# PSCF Field Generator

-A tool to generate PSCF initial guess files for bulk morphologies involving assemblies of 3D spherical or 2D cylindrical particles.
+A tool to generate PSCF initial guess files for bulk morphologies involving particle, network or lamellar structures.

 **NOTE:** This is a beta release.
 See Notes section at the bottom of this file for special assumptions made in its operation.